 I thought I was flying into a desert.
 But all i can see out my window is lush green farms as we near the Luxor airport.
 But i guess there should be farms, we are flying over the mighty Nile river.
-But out the other side, it is brown sand, miles and miles of desert, I guess the Nile does have a limited reach, I think as we touch down smoothly on our Egypt Air flight.
+But out the other side, it is caramel colored sand dunes, miles and miles of desert, I guess the Nile does have a limited reach, I think as we touch down smoothly on our Egypt Air flight.

 Slowly but evidently, my anxiety starts to mount.
-I have read to expect a hassle from taxi drivers, street vendors and sellers, who may go as fas as to physically grab you and bring you to their shop.
-But I have also read that travelling with children can be hassle-free, as Arabs love children, and are eager to help foreigners.
+Why did I not book a private airport transfer from Luxor Airport in advance!
+They are so cheap!
+I have read to expect a hassle from taxi drivers,… street vendors, and sellers, who may go as far as to physically grab you and bring you to their shop.
+But I have also read that traveling with children can be hassle-free, as Arabs love children, and are eager to help foreigners.

 Picking up one sleeping child, we leave via the rear door and walk down the steps of the plane to a waiting bus, to shuttle us to the terminal.

 I could still be anywhere in the world, an airport is an airport, nothing like the world outside.
 The luggage is already coming out on the carousel; both boys are now awake, awaiting the arrival of our two suitcases.
 Thankfully we left the booster seats and an extra suitcase in Jordan.
 Managing two bags feels like nothing!

 Slowly the crowd all disappears, but our bags have yet to come on the belt.
 We wait.
 Then the belt stops.
 Uh-oh.
 None of our bags are here.

 Looking for the first person we can find, I am sure we look like those deer-in-headlights tourists, and a porter quickly comes to our aid.
 “Our bags are not here” my mother-in-law exclaims to him.